zacanger/niddesa/text/generated-translations/cullaniddesa/15-chinese-google.md

 Sakyamuni!
 I asked Chi, how should people like that be guided? "

-83. [World Zun: "Force Salad!"]
+83. [Blessed One: "Force Salad!"]
 All knowing and living, the Tathagata is the witness,

 knows that the survivor is the winner, the one who is interesting.